Author: William White (born at Henham 24th August 1903)

 Willie White leaves The Bell to deliver milk to customers usually carrying six cans each time, which in turn are emptied into the customers jugs.

 Mr. Knight, the coal merchant at The Starr, returns from Elsenham Station with over a ton of coal loaded on a wagonette drawn by his overworked pony.
 Postman Smith on his round of the village greets everyone he meets with a smile and a cheery word.
-Old Baker White and Mr. Ward kneed their dough and bake their bread in Gardiner’s bakehouse.
+Old Baker White and Mr. Ward knead their dough and bake their bread in Gardiner’s bakehouse.
 The ringing of the anvil in the smithy warns the village that Jack Hayden is preparing to shoe his first horse of the day.
 Milk floats clip-clop from The Parsonage and Lodge farms on their way to Elsenham Station to catch the milk train to London.
-A commuter, late as usual, leaves The White Cottage carrying a briefcase and umbrella, and runs to catch the Thaxted Flyer at the Mill Halt on his way to the City.
+A commuter, late, as usual, leaves The White Cottage carrying a briefcase and umbrella and runs to catch the Thaxted Flyer at the Mill Halt on his way to the City.

 Postman Smith’s headstone in the graveyard at Henham Church.
 It says –